Beth Malone: Beth Malone: So Far...

-In 2011, Beth Malone started to perform her one-woman show, titled Beth Malone: So Far.
+In 2011, Malone created a one-woman cabaret show titled Beth Malone: So Far.
+The show tells her life story, "from her offbeat childhood in small-town Colorado, to her not-quite-normal entrance into acting, to her left-of-center adult life."
 Malone describes this production as an "autobiographical tale about what it was like for [her] to be a rural lesbian in the '70s."
-This one-hour production takes the audience on a journey through her teenage years and young adulthood.
-Malone pegs herself as "part dude, part lady… all lesbian."
-This musical cabaret depicts Malone's life, yet she is careful to make sure that her performance avoids the coming-out cliche.
-Instead, So Far is a coming-of-age story, which highlights her relationship with her father and how their relationship changed when she came out.
-Although there are several emotional and "heart-wrenching" moments in the show, Malone's presentation is inherently comedic, and she incorporates humor throughout her concert.
-Malone has continued to develop and craft So Far over the years, and she still performs her cabaret throughout the country.
+The one-hour production takes the audience on a journey through her teenage years and young adulthood, highlighting her relationship with her father and how their relationship changed when she came out.
+Although there are several emotional moments in the show, Malone's presentation is mostly comedic.
+She has toured with the show in several locations, including Aspen, Colorado, at the Wheeler Opera House in 2011, and in New York City in 2012 at the Davenport Theatre.